-As of December 31, 2016, we had ten full-time employees and three consultants, all of whom were hired through our Manager, except for one consultant that we hired directly.
+As of December 31, 2017, we had eleven full-time employees and one consultant that we hired directly.
 All of our employees are located in Greece and are engaged in the service and management of our fleet.
 None of our employees are covered by collective bargaining agreements, although certain crew members are parties to collective bargaining agreements.
 We do not employ a significant number of temporary employees.